Partner or Spouse

 The Transition Into Parenthood

 Parenting is one of the most gratifying experiences a person can have.
-But, let’s face it—parenting is also hard.
-In the first year after the baby arrives, 67% of wives experience a plummet in marital satisfaction, (Gottman), and dad’s unhappiness kicks in a little later.
+But let’s face it—parenting is also challenging.
+In the first year after the baby arrives, 67% of wives experience a plummet in marital satisfaction (Gottman), and the dad’s unhappiness kicks in a little later.
 Gottman’s research with 130 couples over nine years offers some explanations.
-New mothers typically go through a complete “reorientation of meaning” in their lives.
+New mothers typically experience a complete “reorientation of meaning” in their lives.
 She discovers that she is willing to make enormous sacrifices for her child, and she feels awe and wonder at the intensity of her feelings.
-But she also lost her body, has chronic sleep deprivation, feels overwhelmed, profound responsibility and fear for the safety of such a fragile helpless creature.
+But she also lost her body, has chronic sleep deprivation, feels overwhelmed, and has profound responsibility and fear for the safety of such a fragile, helpless creature.
 The experience is so life-altering that if the husband does not go through this transition with her, it is understandable that distance will develop between the two.
-She is experiencing “we-ness” and he may be still pining for “just the two of us” They love each other, their relationship and the child but they must be willing to move forward together and make this transition into a new realm of life.
+She is experiencing “we-ness,” he may still be pining for “just the two of us.”
+They love each other, their relationship, and the child, but they must be willing to move forward together and make this transition into a new realm of life.